GrinonBarrett/Taksidos/Core Rules/2=Combat/0=A Brief Overview.md

 The combat begins with the Initial Step.
 Each round of combat is made up of the following 4 phases: Primary Movement phase, Primary Action phase, Secondary Movement phase, and Secondary Action phase.

-###### *A note about non-combat encounters*: Sometimes, individuals may not be fighting per se, but are still engaged in a tense or improtant interaction.
+###### *A note about non-combat encounters*: Sometimes, individuals may not be fighting per se, but are still engaged in a tense or important interaction.
 In which case, it can be ran like a combat even if there are no real “combatants”.
 This allows for an orderly way to direct dialogue betweens groups of individuals and ensures that if hostilities do arise- the groundwork for the encounter is already set.

 #### Initial Step